Agungvpzz/Survival-Analysis/README.md

 5. How can businesses optimize retention strategies based on survival analysis findings?

 ## 3. Data Understanding
-The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).
+- The dataset can be explored and downloaded with the following link [telco-customer-churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn/data).
+- Explore more with the following link [Legend](https://community.ibm.com/community/user/blogs/steven-macko/2019/07/11/telco-customer-churn-1113)

 ## 4. Methodology
 ### A. Exploratory Data Analysis (EDA)
-1. Conduct a visual inspection of the churn composition using a pie chart and churn distribution across different tenure using a bar chart.
+1. Visualizing churn composition using a pie chart and analyzing churn distribution across tenure with a bar chart.
-2. Calculate the Pearson correlation coefficient between each feature and the churn feature to assess their individual relationships, and visualize the results using a bar chart.
+2. Assessing feature relationships by calculating the Pearson correlation coefficient between each feature and churn, then visualizing the results with a bar chart.
-3. Conduct chi-squared (χ²) tests to evaluate whether the distribution of churn values differs significantly across the unique categories of each categorical feature.
+3. Evaluating categorical feature impact using chi-squared (χ²) tests to determine whether churn distributions differ significantly across unique category values.

 ### B. Survival Function Estimation using the Kaplan-Meier Method (Non-Parametric)
-1. Plot survival function curve and its confidence interval using a line chart.
+1. Plotting the survival function curve along with its confidence interval using a line chart.
-2. Plot survival function curve with mask based on each unique value of categorical features.
+2. Segmenting survival curves by masking based on each unique categorical feature value.

 ### C. Hazard Modeling with the Cox Proportional Hazards Model (Semi-Parametric)
 1. Data Preprocessing:
      - Drop insignificant features based on the p-value from the chi-squared test.
      - Apply custom encoding by combining one-hot encoding with manual feature selection to reduce variance among predictor features.
      - Split the dataset using Surv.from_dataframe, designed for survival analysis.
 2. Feature Engineering:
     - Create new columns by transforming numerical features into quantiles.
     - Add a probability prediction column from XGBoost’s probability estimates.
 3. Cox Proportional Hazards Model Fitting:
     - Train the model using the default configuration.
-4. Model Evaluation
+5. Model Evaluation
-  - Standard concordance index: Measures how well the model ranks survival risks.
+    - Standard concordance index: Measures how well the model ranks survival risks
     - Censored concordance index: Evaluates survival risk ranking while accounting for censored observations.
     - Cumulative Dynamic AUC: Assesses time-dependent prediction performance.
 5. Model Comparison
     - Compare survival modeling frameworks: lifelines vs. scikit-survival.
     - Assess predictive performance across different feature sets.
 6. Model Visualization
     - Plot Feature Coefficients: Displays the coefficient values for each covariate in the Cox Proportional Hazards model.
     - Plot Partial Effects on Outcome: Illustrates how within-group differences in covariate values influence the shape of the survival function.
     - Plot Time-Dependent ROC Curve: Evaluates the CoxPH model’s accuracy in predicting time to churn using a time-dependent AUC curve.
     - Plot Survival Function Curve Based on Hazard Quartiles: Assesses how well the model stratifies customers into risk groups (e.g., quartiles based on predicted hazard).
     - Plot Survival Function Curve for Time-to-Event Predictions: Compares the model’s predicted time-to-event outcomes against actual observations.

 ## 5. Exploratory Data Analysis